Coach Cutler became the 13th Head Coach in the history of Upper

-Coach Schaefer currently teaches Health at Jones Middle School.
-In addition, he also is the Head 7th Grade Boys Basketball Coach, an assistant track coach at JMS along with coordinating the Respect Yourself Program.
+Coach Schaefer currently teaches 6th-8th Grade Health at Jones Middle School.
+In addition, he also is the Head 7th Grade Boys Basketball Coach, an assistant track coach at Jones along with coordinating the Respect Yourself Program for UA Schools.

 Michael and his beautiful wife Kirsten live in Upper Arlington with their three children, Samantha (Freshmen at UAHS ), Bo (5th grade at Tremont), and Emma (3rd grade at Tremont).
 As a family, they are active members of the community.
-Volunteering at Mid-Ohio Food Bank, serving at Discover Christian Church, and as volunteers at Round Lake Christian Camp in Lakeville, Ohio.
+Volunteering at Mid-Ohio Food Bank, Second and Seven Foundation, serving at Discover Christian Church, and as volunteers at Round Lake Christian Camp in Lakeville, Ohio.

 This is Chad Spickler’s second stint at Upper Arlington.
 He was a volunteer assistant in 2004.
 He is currently an intervention specialist at Pickerington High School North.
 He has also coached at Bexley, Pickerington North, Grove City, and Bishop Ready High Schools.